georgevenven/TinyBird/readme.md

 - [ ] Discrepancy in VRAM usage between
 - [ ] Rename to SongMAE everywhere
 - [ ] Reconstructions should all be noramlized patch wise (if used during training) to precent jarring viz
+- [ ] We need a central util for managing the json format ... this will make life so much easier
+- [ ] snippification of datasets (for easy upload and faster training)